 I think he felt entitled to some sympathetic companionship.
 She acted as his surrogate wife, exchanging little texts and calls throughout the day and into the wee hours of the night.
 They talked about their spouses, their day-to-day lives, work, children and other interests.
 He poured his attention into that relationship and left me to sink or swim on my own, emotionally.

-He was able to hide this from me for at least THREE YEARS.
-(He’s a little fuzzy.
-Says it was three or four years or so.
-Ugh.)
+He was able to hide this from me for YEARS.
 And we are a couple who spend a lot of time together.
 And one of the ugly post-affair things that I discovered was his smoldering anger at me over small and large things that he had shoved down inside; either he didn’t communicate them to me at all, or he did so in such a mild and offhand way that it in no way communicated the depth of his anger.
 He still cannot or will not voluntarily communicate negative feelings.

 After the affair was exposed, some of the things he said repeatedly were: